-San Laurel is one of the flagship restaurants in Chef José Andrés’ collection at the Conrad Los Angeles.
+San Laurel is one of the flagship restaurants in Chef José Andrés’ collection at Conrad Los Angeles.
 Here, he effortlessly combines his signature forward-thinking approach to Spanish cuisine with the gorgeous produce found at Southern California’s year-round farmers’ markets.
 San Laurel is open daily for breakfast and dinner service.

 The restaurant’s interior combines organic, earthy tones and natural wood finishes with richer hues to complement what’s on the plate: the flavors of Spain as seen through a California lens.

-Located within the stunning Frank Gehry-designed The Grand LA, the Conrad Los Angeles was a natural fit for chef Andrés, who is an avid supporter of the arts and architecture.
-The Conrad is anchored in L.A.’s most exciting cultural epicenter, located directly across the street from the Gehry-designed Walt Disney Concert Hall and mere steps away from The Broad Museum of Contemporary Art and The Colburn School of Music.
+Located within the stunning Frank Gehry-designed The Grand LA, Conrad Los Angeles was a natural fit for chef Andrés, who is an avid supporter of the arts and architecture.
+Conrad Los Angeles is anchored in L.A.’s most exciting cultural epicenter, located directly across the street from the Gehry-designed Walt Disney Concert Hall and mere steps away from The Broad Museum of Contemporary Art and The Colburn School of Music.
 With its sweeping curves and holistic design, the entire 28-story hotel pays homage to Gehry’s statement architecture, as well as the West Coast Modernist movement.

 Chef José Andrés